krippix/ruebot.py/README.md

 ![Image of Database](https://raw.githubusercontent.com/krippix/ruebot.py/master/database.PNG)

-Rename default-config.ini to config.ini for it to work
+The file default-config.ini should be copied to config.ini in order to be regognized.

+Help Text (german):

 $RÜBot v.1.0.0